 I’m an organizer, mobilization strategist, and Buddhist.
 I try to do clever stuff with databases in order to take more effective political action with people.

-I’ve been in a country-punk band, organized call center workers, helped lead a 140-mile march to DC, taught meditation, designed and led mass civil disobedience on health care reform, and once upon a time even led a team to the National Poetry Slam.
-So I try to stay busy.
+I’ve been in a country-punk band, organized call center workers, and helped lead a 140-mile march to DC.
+I’ve convened a regular prisoner letter-writing group, spent years as a talk radio host & producer, and have had a chance to interview some of the most thoughtful organizers of my generation.
+I’ve taught meditation, designed and led mass civil disobedience on health care reform, and once even led a team to the National Poetry Slam.

-Over the years I’ve been lucky enough to have worked with movements & leaders in organized labor, voting rights, immigrant justice, the climate movement, and elsewhere.
+Over the years I’ve been lucky enough to collaborate with orgs & leaders in labor, voting rights, migrant justice, and climate justice.